-Recorded in 1985, Birdy marks the first occasion that Peter worked with French-Canadian producer-multi-instrumentalist Daniel Lanois who was fresh from working on The Unforgettable Fire with U2.
-The soundtrack to the Alan Parker movie of the same name – the tale of a Vietnam vet who harbours Icarus-like ambitions to fly – it finds Peter flexing his creative muscles free of the pressure of ensuring it includes a hit single or three.
+Recorded in 1985, Birdy marks the first occasion that Peter worked with French-Canadian producer and multi-instrumentalist Daniel Lanois who was fresh from working on The Unforgettable Fire with U2.
+The soundtrack to the Alan Parker movie of the same name – the tale of a Vietnam vet who harbours Icarus-like ambitions to fly – it finds Peter flexing his creative muscles free of any commercial pressures.

-“Birdy is not a very well-known film.
-It’s quite claustrophobic at times and very atmospheric, so it was a great opportunity to work with different textures and moods.”
+‘Birdy’ is not a very well known film, but I think it is very strong and has some great performances from Matthew Modine and Nicholas Cage, who’s obviously very well known now but wasn’t then.
+But it’s quite claustrophobic at times and very atmospheric and so it was a great opportunity to work with different textures and moods.

 ‘Birdy’ was also, because I didn’t have a lot of time and I’m notoriously slow, a chance to recycle some stuff as well as create new.
 I’ve always liked the opportunity to try manipulating musical ideas in different ways, and doing different things with it.
 This happens in classical music all the time; you get a motif and it’s developed many different ways, providing themes for several movements.
 It’s a normal compositional approach to try to milk what you can out of an idea, and approach it in many different ways, but in our world it’s much more normal that you stick an idea in a verse or chorus and that’ll be it.

 David Rhodes introduced me to Daniel Lanois who’d started doing some interesting atmosphere records with people like Harold Budd, and that’s what I heard and invited him over to England to work on the ‘Birdy’ record, and then developed a much stronger relationship with Dan.
 We went on to do two other records after ‘Birdy’.